 Google yanks YouTube access from the Amazon Echo Show

 It seems the two companies–both of whom makes smart speakers–are having a little spat.
 As of yesterday, Amazon Echo Show users found they could no longer watch YouTube videos on Amazon’s smart speaker with a built-in screen.
 So why did YouTube get pulled?
 That’s one of the things the companies can’t agree on.
-Amazon told the Verge that there is no technical reason for Google to pull YouTube from Echo show, while Google says the reason is a technical one.
+Amazon told the Verge that there is no technical reason for Google to pull YouTube from Echo Show, while Google says the reason is a technical one.
 Here’s Amazon’s argument:

 And Google’s reply: